eawww/MeetHooks/Outline.md

 There have been several solutions used to address the problems of classes:
 - *Mixins* offered a handy way to group related logic together and reuse it between components by basically allowing you to define related logic in a function which is then all attached to the class, but...
   - They had a tendency to introduce interdependent code without making it obvious how or whether it was interdependent.
-Everything would get all stuck together like when old spaghetti becomes a solid starchy brick.
+Everything would get all stuck together like how old spaghetti becomes a solid, unscoopable, starchy brick.
   - Related mixins sometimes couldn't even be used together if they both implemented a method with the same name.
   - They made refactoring and building upon large components the stuff of nightmares.
   - They simply did not scale well at all.
 That's why their use has been actively discouraged for at least the last 3 years.
-- *Render props* and *Higher Order Components* have also been handy tools but they quickly turn a component hierarchy into what is affectionately known as *wrapper hell*. [❗️Stupid fire animation on the slides]
+- *Render props* and *Higher Order Components* have also been handy tools but they quickly turn a component hierarchy into what is affectionately known as *wrapper hell* [❗️Stupid fire animation on the slides plz] called so because a component hierarchies should be an easily consumable view of how an app is organized, but patterns like these make them overwhelming, unpleasant, and nearly useless... a lot like a waiter bringing you the whole pot of spaghetti with the water still in it.
+Pasta analogies work. 🍜

 The most recent and, in my opinion *best* attempt at creating cohesive, reusable statful logic in React is the new *Hooks API*.
 Hooks were initially proposed in an [RFC](https://github.com/reactjs/rfcs/pull/68) on October 25th, 2018 <!--Use absolute years like a decent human being, even in the talk--> and announced at React Conf 2018 the same day in [back-to-back talks](https://www.youtube.com/watch?v=dpw9EHDh2bM) by Sophie Alpert, Dan Abramov, and Ryan Florence.
 After months of enthusiastic feedback from developers, and hard work by contributors, exactly 3 months ago (prior to when this talk was given), Hooks became an official part of React on Feb 6, 2019 in React [16.8.0](https://github.com/facebook/react/releases/tag/v16.8.0).